Connect with us

 When investing in indices, it is crucial to have a strategy in place.
 Beginners should start by familiarising themselves with the fundamentals of trading and developing an understanding of technical analysis, such as support and resistance levels.

-Use risk management tools
+Use a risk management tool.s

 Diversify

-Finally, they should consider employing diversified strategies such as long-term buy and hold or portfolio rebalancing to ensure their portfolios remain well-diversified across different asset classes and sectors.
+Finally, they should consider employing diversified strategies, such as long-term buy-and-hold or portfolio rebalancing, to ensure their portfolios remain well-diversified across different asset classes and sectors.

 Final Words